cometdfw/training-labs/_posts/2022-11-15-vpc-01-vpc-peer-base-configs.md

+---
-# Section 1: vPC Peer Base Configs
+title: "vPC Part 1: vPC Peer Base Configs"
+layout: post
+---

 > In this section, you will configure the host name and management IP address for the Nexus switches.